Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 134: Are we too cynical?
 Helping our kids see hope in a world of cynicism.

-Send us a text Twenty years ago The Times asked young people in Britain a series of questions.
-The new Millenials gave answers which showed that the majority thought the UK was forward-looking and tolerant; they were proud to...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Twenty years ago The Times asked young people in Britain a series of questions.
+The new Millenials gave answers which showed that the majority thought the UK was forward-looking and tolerant; they were proud to be British.
+This year that same survey - this time asking Gen Z - has brought in radically different results.
+48 per cent thought that Britain is a racist country, compared with 36 per cent who did …

 Listen to the Episode